anoma/nspec/docs/arch/node/engines/commitment_environment.juvix.md

 ## Local state

-The local state of a Commitment Engine instance includes the identity's signing capabilities.
+The Commitment engine is statless.

 ### `CommitmentLocalState`